 Agencies can fall anywhere on the R2R spectrum and, depending on their position, will have different relationships with their constituents.
 Keep in mind that different units within a department may appear at different places on the spectrum, depending on their mission.

 Spectrum position helps to determine which actions will most impact trust.
 For example, strategies to build greater trust between citizens and law enforcement agencies (the enforcer archetype) will likely differ significantly from those at public transit agencies (the retailer archetype).

-Like using a sound-mixing console, leaders can fine-tune their agency’s trustworthiness by adjusting the four trust levers of humanity, transparency, capability, and reliability.
-Which levers are the most critical will depend on the organization’s position on the R2R spectrum.
+Like using a sound-mixing console, leaders can fine-tune their agency’s trustworthiness by adjusting the four trust levers of humanity, transparency, capability and reliability.
+Which levers are the most critical will depend on the organisation’s position on the R2R spectrum.

 The Deloitte Federal Trust survey shows a large variance in trust perception across the R2R spectrum.
 Citizens have higher trust in high-touch agencies at the retail end of the spectrum.
 However, high-touch agencies in the enforcer archetype, such as federal enforcement agencies, are the least trusted across the spectrum (figure 5).20

 However, compared with the consumer industry “best-in-class” scores,21 we see a different trust story emerging at the federal level.
 All federal R2R archetypes lag the consumer industry significantly.
 Also, federal agencies have large gaps in humanity, transparency, capability and reliability trust signal scores in comparison with the consumer industry best-in-class brand.
 This across-the-board deficit points to a long, arduous journey for many federal agencies, especially the enforcer agencies, in building higher levels of trust.
 (See the sidebar “Understanding the Deloitte Federal Trust survey data” to learn more about the methodology and cross-industry benchmarking.)